Sufyaan-Kazi/GCP_Deployment_Manager_Samples/README.md

 * Insert some kind of discovery service layer so the ip address of the internal load balancer is invisible to the web layer
 * Remove the need to "discover" the ip address of the internal load balancer and to "inject" it into the deployment of the cities-ui as a dependency
 * Use CloudSQL or a.n.other as the third tier rather than H2 as the Spring Boot apps currently do
+* Serve the static content from a bucket and dynamic content from compute, with CDN layer in front.